Surrogacy law reform

-A legal mechanism which recognises shared intention and enables the intended parents to be the legal parents from birth
+A legal mechanism which recognises the intended parents as their child’s legal parents from birth

 Written surrogacy agreements and other sensible protections before conception

-Prompt recognition of the status of surrogacy children born overseas, ending statelessness and the long wait to come home
+Prompt recognition of children born through surrogacy overseas, ending statelessness and the long wait to come home

 Rights to information for surrogate-born people, in line with those of donor-conceived people